Understanding car safety, and properly installing car seats, can help you avoid injuries sand save lives

 There are three main types of car seats.

 - 3-in-1 car seat: This seat also stays in the car.
-Parents can use it rear-facing, forward-facing, and then later, as a booster seat.
+Parents can use it rear-facing, forward-facing, and then later, as a booster seat

-- Convertible car seat: This type of seat can be used in rear-facing position first, and then turned to face forward when your child has reached the weight or height requirement after age two.
+- Convertible car seat: This type of seat can be used in rear-facing position first, then turned to face forward when your child has reached the weight or height requirement after age 2.
 If you have one of these seats, you do not need to buy a new car seat until your child is ready for a belt positioning booster seat.

 - Forward-facing-only car seat: This type of seat is used only in one direction and has a five-point harness and top tether.